jeff-v-h/Project-Issues-Suite/README.md

 ## Production

-The produced app can be seen at [https://project-issues-suite.azurewebsites.net](https://project-issues-suite.azurewebsites.net).
+The app is not currently deployed

 ### Preview